Have you ever wondered why God allows bad things to happen to good people? This true story of a mom and her baby explains the answer.

 When Elizabeth was born, we were told she was tongue-tied.
 They went to snip it, but the pediatrician came back and said, “Actually, she’s not tongue-tied.
 The entire bottom of her tongue is connected to the bottom of her mouth.
 There is no way for us to fix this, unless we do major surgery.
 You don’t want that on a 3 day old baby.
 She should be fine.”
 The lactation consultant (LC) in the hospital added, “She might have a harder time nursing, so here are some nipple shields.”

 Fast-forward four weeks.
 By this point, in addition to the sleep-deprivation that comes from a new baby, I was in extreme pain.
 The nipple shields were causing damage (yes, I know they come in different sizes).
-My little girl was having green diarrhea (mistakenly diagnosed as a milk protein allergy), which we later discovered was because of a foremilk-hindmilk imbalance since her suck was so weak that after 30 minutes on one breast she had less than an ounce, and then I would have to switch sides because I was in so much pain.
+My little girl was having green diarrhea (mistakenly diagnosed as a milk protein allergy), which we later discovered was because of a foremilk-hindmilk imbalance.
+Since her suck was so weak that after 30 minutes on one breast she had less than an ounce.
+Then I would have to switch sides because I was in so much pain.

 After doing a lot of research, we decided to pay the $400 (again, not covered by insurance, and a lot of money for us at the time) to have her tongue-tie fixed with the laser.
 It was less painful, had quicker healing time, and wouldn’t have any sedation (one of the reasons why the pediatricians strongly urged to not do the surgery).
 We set an appointment for the following Monday, with Elizabeth about 4 1/2 weeks old.